(A chapter of Akayama DanJay.)

 Jay giggled.
 “You think I still care about your stupid filing-cabinet?”
 Anihilato, taken aback, hesitated untying the blindfold.
 “If I had your box of souls, you know what I’d do?”
 Jay laughed.
 “I’d piss on your worm-certificates.
 What worthless trash!”

 Anihilato tore off the blindfold.
-The King of Dust had almost doubled in size since Jay had last seen it.
+The King of Dust had almost doubled in size since Jay’s childhood nightmare.
 Scrutinized by six giant eyes, Jay felt all his muscles lock—but Anihilato, too, felt frozen.
 Either Jay’s gaze had grown more potent in the egg, or Anihilato had drawn too close untying the blindfold and was now paralyzed by its own reflection in Jay’s eyes.
 Its front froze immediately, but its back legs had a spare moment of mobility.
 Anihilato took the chance to kick hot sand in Jay’s face.
 Jay cringed—his left eye closed and wouldn’t open.
 Anihilato’s mouth curved up into a grin.
 Through the petrifying battle of glares, it managed to speak.
 “You can’t win, Dan.”

-“My name’s Jay, but call me what you want.”
+“My name’s Jay.
+Call me what you want.”

-“I am the inevitable,” said Jay, “and so are you, and everything else.
+“I am inevitable,” said Jay, “and so are you, and everything else.
 If you really knew yourself, you’d know you don’t need to eat the Mountain.
-The Mountain is already in you.”
+The Mountain can be found in any worm.”

 Anihilato chuckled.
 “What do you know about the Mountain?”

 “Doubtlessly less than you,” said Jay.
-“You contain the worms of every Virgil Blue.
+“You’ve got the worms of every Virgil Blue.
 Nemo.
 Jango.
-More whose names I never had a chance to know.
-Without you, a whole lot of lost worms would be painful balls of teeth.
-Thanks for joining me at the end of the eternities.”
+More whose names I never had a chance to hear.
+Without you, a whole lot of lost worms would be painful balls of teeth scattered across a rusty desert.
+Thanks for joining me at the end of the eternities.
+You’re my teacher, and you killed my teacher; what a classic climax!”
 Anihilato sneered.
 “But it doesn’t matter.
 The time for figs is over.
 God waits between us now.”

 Two of Anihilato’s eyes looked up to the yellow sky.
 “If I’m not God, He’s on my side.
 It’s high noon, DanJay.
 You’re on borrowed time.”
 Jay didn’t understand until the descending sun shined directly in his vision.
 He had to squint.
 Anihilato laughed.
 “Soon, DanJay.
 Soon!”